Manifold calculus and homotopy sheaves: Homotopy sheafification

 \subsubsection{Projective model structure}

-The category $\sF$ of presheaves on $\sC$ has a model structure, the so-called projective model structure, where weak equivalences and fibrations in $\sF$ are determined objectwise\footnote{Meaning that a map of presheaves $F \rightarrow G$ is said to be a objectwise equivalence (resp. objectwise fibration) if the maps $F(M) \rightarrow G(M)$ are weak equivalences (resp. fibrations) in $\sS$, for each $M \in \sC$.} and cofibrations by a right lifting property with respect to acyclic fibrations.
-With this structure, \begin{enumerate} \item every presheaf is fibrant (since every object in $\sS$ is fibrant). \item every representable presheaf is cofibrant (by the enriched Yoneda Lemma) \end{enumerate}
+The category $\PSh(\sC)$ of presheaves on $\sC$ has a topological or simplicial model structure, the so-called projective model structure, where weak equivalences and fibrations are determined objectwise\footnote{Meaning that a map of presheaves $F \rightarrow G$ is said to be an objectwise equivalence (resp. objectwise fibration) if the maps $F(M) \rightarrow G(M)$ are weak equivalences (resp. fibrations) in $\sS$, for each $M \in \sC$.} and cofibrations by a right lifting property with respect to acyclic fibrations.
+With this structure, \begin{enumerate} \item every presheaf is fibrant (since every object in $\sS$ is fibrant). \item every representable presheaf is cofibrant.
+This follows from the enriched Yoneda Lemma, which states that the natural map